Allyster1/JS-Back-End/04-Session-and-Auth-Exercises/movie-magic-sept-2025/README.md

 ### Show creator control buttons

 -  [x] Add edit and delete buttons on details page
+-  [x] Add creator as relation to movies
+-  [x] Add user as creator in movie create
--  [x] show buttons only for creators
+-  [] show buttons only for creators

 ### Delete movies